behradmoadeli/project_based_python/README.md

 The objective of this portfolio is to elevate functional scripting into robust, maintainable, and scalable software packages.
 While the logic varies in complexity—from simple algorithms to AI-powered services—the underlying architecture consistently adheres to production-grade standards, demonstrating proficiency in:

+- **Modular Architecture:**
-- **Modular Architecture:*- Implementing clean `src/` layouts and decoupling logic.
+    - Implementing standard layouts and decoupling modular logic.
+- **Dependency Management:**
-- **Dependency Management:*- Ensuring reproducible environments.
+    - Ensuring reproducible environments.
+- **Quality Assurance:**
-- **Quality Assurance:*- Writing comprehensive unit tests and type enforcement.
+    - Writing comprehensive unit tests and type enforcement.
+- **Scalability:**
-- **Scalability:*- Structuring code for collaboration and future CI/CD integration.
+    - Structuring code for collaboration and future CI/CD integration.

 > *Project concepts and definitions are adapted from the [Pytopia.ai](https://www.pytopia.ai) curriculum.*